 gcloud container clusters

-Visit the Kubernetes Engine menu in GCP Console.
+Visit the Google Kubernetes Engine menu in Cloud Console.

-Click Create cluster.
+Customize the template if necessary.
 The following fields are required:

 - Name: The name you choose for the cluster.
 It must be unique within the project and the zone.